 What Is A Half Volley In Tennis - Final Thoughts

 The half volley in tennis is a shot all pros use with lethal results.
 But it’s also a shot amateurs and casual players can learn and master too.
-Hopefully after reading this guide, you’ll be able to improve your half volley technique and add it to your repertoire of shots.
+Hopefully, after reading this guide, you’ll be able to improve your half volley technique and add it to your repertoire of shots.

-The half volley in tennis is a shot that requires little to no backswing, but instead uses a blocking motion where your forward momentum generates the power.
-Keep your elbows in when hitting the half volley, and time it so that your racquet makes contact literally fractions of a second after the ball has bounced.
+Keep your elbows in when hitting the half volley, and time it properly.
+Time it so that your racquet makes contact literally fractions of a second after the ball has bounced.

-I hope this has helped you gain more confidence in trying the half volley and how it can be a game winning shot when used properly.
+I hope this has helped you gain more confidence in trying the half volley and how it can be a game-winning shot when used properly.
 Good luck, now get out there and practice!